Mailing & Shipping 101: Label Printers

 Buying a Thermal Printer

-The standard for these printers is the line of Zebra/Eltron printers.
+The standard for these printers used to be the line of Zebra/Eltron printers.
 They are expensive but you can get deals on used ones on eBay.
 I bought three of them a couple of years ago for $40 and two of them were good.
 There are a bunch of models that all function pretty much the same — I go by the appearance of the printer.
 If it looks like what I want it probably will do.

 Many of the used ones only have a parallel (printer) port interface.
 You probably don’t have one of these on your computer.
 But you can buy a USB-to-parallel adapter on Amazon or eBay for a few bucks.
 I’ve written an article about these adapters to help you understand them, select the right kind, and get it working.
 You can find it here: USB Parallel Port Adapters.